Card Games: Draw and Discard Games

 All Rummy games use the draw and discard mechanism, the object being to collect matching sets of cards in your hand, or sometimes to meld sets by laying them out on the table.

-- Yaniv is an Israeli game with some similarity to Rummy, but in which combinations are discarded rather than melded.
+- The Israeli game Yaniv and the almost identical Nepali game known as Jhyap or Dhumbal have some similarity to Rummy, but combinations are discarded rather than melded.

 Drawing and discarding is commonly used in commercial card games.
 It is one of the elements of many trading card games, in which the cards in player's hands and spread on the table before them are used to simulate combat.
 It is also often used ib board games in which the players hold a hand of cards which may enable them to perform various actions.
 The objectives of such games vary widely.